-Every car accident is a nerve-racking experience.
-This is particularly true when a wreck causes injuries.
-In addition to the initial shock and pain, victims often face exorbitant health-care bills, and some cannot return to work.
-These financial losses can be staggering, which is why drivers are required to carry auto insurance that meets the legal limits.
+In addition to the initial shock and pain of car accident injuries, victims often face exorbitant healthcare bills, and some cannot return to work.
+These financial losses can be staggering, which is why drivers are required to carry auto liability insurance that meets the legal limits.

 But what you don’t know about insurance can hurt you if and when you ever need to file a claim.
 Understanding the requirements of your policy, what coverage it provides, and what the insurance company must do if you file a claim can go a long way to protect your rights if you’ve been injured in an accident.

-In some states like Louisiana, failing to carry insurance coverage will also mean you are barred from recovery for damages to your auto and any personal injuries under the “No Pay No Play” statute.
-This means there is no recovery by the owner or operator for the first fifteen thousand dollars of bodily injury and twenty-five thousand dollars of property damage arising out of a motor vehicle accident.
-If you sustain serious injuries you can still make a claim against the at-fault insurance company; however, the first fifteen thousand dollars of your bodily injury claim is deducted.
+This means there is no recovery by the owner or operator for the first $15,000 of bodily injury and $25,000 of property damage arising out of a motor vehicle accident.
+This means that if you sustain serious injuries, you can still make a claim against the at-fault insurance company; however, the first $15,000 of your bodily injury claim is deducted.

 For a free legal consultation, call 800-537-8185